Blak-X

 byLisa Woolfork

-Dr. Lisa Woolfork is an associate professor of English specializing in African American literature and culture.
+Lisa Woolfork is an associate professor of English, specializing in African American literature and culture.
 Her teaching and research explore Black women writers, Black identity, trauma theory, and American slavery.
-She is the founder of Black Women Stitch, the sewing group where Black lives matter.
-She is also the host/producer of Stitch Please, a weekly audio podcast that centers on Black women, girls, and femmes in sewing.
-In the summer of 2017, she actively resisted the white supremacist marches in her community, Charlottesville, Virginia.
-The city became a symbol of lethal resurging white supremacist violence.
+She is the convener and founder of Black Women Stitch, the sewing group where Black lives matter.
+She is also the host/producer of Stitch Please, a weekly audio podcast that centers Black women, girls, and femmes in sewing.
+In the summer of 2017, she actively resisted the white supremacist marches in her community, Charlottesville Virginia.
+The city became a symbol of lethal resurging white supremacist violence. #Charlottesville.
 She remains active in a variety of university and community initiatives, including the Community Engaged Scholars program.
 She believes in the power of creative liberation.

 Instagram: Lisa Woolfork